-Experts are asserting 2019 and the following years as the period that the grown diamond industry will enter its growth stage.
-Up until now, several situations and conditions were keeping lab grown diamond producers and consumers hesitant about man made diamonds.
-The looming question was, ‘are lab grown diamonds real diamonds?’
-But the industry is way into the transition phase now, from mined diamonds to lab produced diamonds.
+Experts are asserting that 2019 and the following years are the period during which the growing diamond industry will enter its growth stage.
+Up until now, several situations and conditions had kept lab-grown diamond producers and consumers hesitant about man-made diamonds.
+The looming question was, ‘Are lab-grown diamonds real diamonds?’
+But the industry is way into the transition phase now, from from mined diamonds to lab-produced diamonds.

-The reasons are many: increased awareness among consumers that laboratory created diamonds are real diamonds, an increase in the number of well-known brands and celebrities supporting to buy man made diamonds over mined diamonds, and the fact that natural diamond reserves are running out.
-Reports reveal that some of the biggest mines will run dry by 2030 (From a report by Bain and Co.)
+The reasons are many: increased awareness among consumers that laboratory-created diamonds are real diamonds; an increase in the number of well-known brands and celebrities supporting buying man-made diamonds over mined diamonds; and the fact that natural diamond reserves are running out.
+Reports reveal that some of the biggest mines will run dry by 2030 (From a report by Bain and Co.).

-Brands, designers, diamond producing giants, retailers and diamonds dealers, everyone is making a sudden shift to lab grown diamonds.
+Brands, designers, diamond-producing giants, retailers, and diamond dealers - everyone is making a sudden shift to lab-grown diamonds.
 Here are a few observations we made:

 The Diamond Sector Report proclaims 2019 and the years ahead, as the time when the grown diamond industry will enter a growth stage, from the stage of uncertainty.

-The lab diamond industry has particularly gained more awareness due to well-known diamond companies joining the industry.
-De Beers, a company that has always vouched for real mined diamonds, launched a lab grown fashion jewelry brand called Lightbox Jewelry.
+The lab diamond industry has particularly gained awareness due to well-known diamond companies joining the industry.
+De Beers, a company that has always vouched for real mined diamonds, launched a lab-grown fashion jewelry brand called Lightbox Jewelry.

-New Diamond Technology LLC – a Russian company – announced that it has produced a 103.50 carats lab grown diamonds for sale, the largest ever lab grown diamond.
+New Diamond Technology LLC, a Russian company, announced that it has produced 103.50 carats of lab-grown diamonds for sale, the largest ever lab-grown diamond.

 As grown diamonds vie for a more dominant position in the consumers’ jewelry boxes, celebrities and personalities continue to do their bit to ensure sustainability.
 Noted celebrities and personalities have come forward to endorse and invest in grown diamonds.

-Leonardo diCaprio began the trend by endorsing man made diamonds in an effort to bring awareness about blood diamonds.
+Leonardo DiCaprio began the trend by endorsing man-made diamonds in an effort to raise awareness about blood diamonds.

-According to a report by Forbes, lab created diamonds could take 7.5 percent of the total diamond industry market share by 2020, which currently makes for only 1 percent.
+According to a report by Forbes, lab-created diamonds could take 7.5 percent of the total diamond industry market share by 2020, which currently makes up only 1 percent.

-The report states that given a choice, millennials will always choose a bigger laboratory diamonds at a cheaper price than a smaller mined diamond at a higher price.
+The report states that, given a choice, millennials will always choose a bigger laboratory diamond at a cheaper price than a smaller mined diamond at a higher price.
 The reason?
-The new generation is a conscious set of consumers who want to purchase diamonds that do not have a negative impact on human or environment.
+The new generation is a conscious set of consumers who want to purchase diamonds that do not have a negative impact on humans or the environment.

-This is seconded by the Bain & Co. report, suggesting that the millennial and Generation Z with an increased spending power are more inclined to consider customer reviews, opinions of influencers and lean towards environmentally and socially safe diamond alternatives.
+This is seconded by the Bain & Co. report, suggesting that millennials and Generation Z with increased spending power are more inclined to consider customer reviews and the opinions of influencers and lean towards environmentally and socially safe diamond alternatives.
 The report adds, “Many retailers are already strategizing how the shifts in preferences will change their approaches to marketing and operations.”

-The lab created diamond industry is being upgraded and advanced with new technological experiments and feats.
-Real man made diamond producers, polishers and jewelry designers are investing in research and development and finding new ways to meet the growing demands, increasing the competitive edge.
-The processes that costed $4000 per carat in 2008, today cost around $300 to $500 per carat to produce, as stated by the Bain & Co. report.
-Decreased production prices will be followed by retail prices, which will only lead to the growth of this industry.
+The lab-created diamond industry is being upgraded and advanced with new technological experiments and feats.
+Real man-made diamond producers, polishers, and jewelry designers are investing in research and development and finding new ways to meet the growing demands, increasing their competitive edge.
+The processes that cost $4000 per carat in 2008, today cost around $300 to $500 per carat to produce, as stated by the Bain & Co. report.
+Decreased production prices will be followed by lower retail prices, which will only lead to the growth of this industry.